This solution extends ConceptDraw PRO software with samples, templates and library of vector stencils for drawing workflow diagrams.

 It represents the transferring of data, documents, and tasks during performance of a work process.
 It is not an easy task to trace the path of a task or a document.
 To make easier the study and analysis of working processes and for presenting them in a simple visual manner, workflow diagrams are often used.
 With the help of a workflow diagram it is possible to see the path of the task in as it relates to the overall process, the person who is responsible for execution at each stage, which documents are associated with the task and identified resources that are required for implementation.
 Knowing this it is becomes possible to optimize a workflow and to discover its inherent weak points.
 A workflow diagram is a specialized type of flowchart.

-All source documents are vector graphic documents.
-They are available for reviewing, modifying, or converting to a variety of formats (PDF file, MS PowerPoint, MS Visio XML, and many other graphic formats) from the ConceptDraw Solution Park.
-The Workflow Diagrams Solution is available for all ConceptDraw PRO users.
+All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
+The Workflow Diagrams solution is available to all ConceptDraw PRO users to get installed and used while working in the ConceptDraw PRO diagramming and drawing software.

 Example 1: Workflow Diagram — Business